Music of South Africa: International attention

 The original Mahotella Queens line-up reunited with Mahlathini and the Makgona Tsohle Band in 1983, due to unexpected demand from mgqashiyo and mbaqanga fans.
 Ladysmith Black Mambazo took their first step into the international arena via Paul Simon on his Graceland album in 1986, where a series of reissue albums by US label Shanachie sold very well.
-Mambazo became world travellers, touring the world and collaborating with various Western musicians to massive success.
-"Graceland" won many awards including the Grammy Award for Best Album of the Year.
-A year later, Simon produced Black Mambazo's first U.S. release, Shaka Zulu, which won the Grammy Award, in 1988, for Best Traditional Folk Album.
-Since then, and in total, the group has received fifteen Grammy Award Nominations and three Grammy Award wins, including one in 2009.
+Mambazo became world-renowned, touring internationally and collaborating with various Western musicians to considerable success.
+"Graceland" won many awards, including the Grammy Award for Best Album of the Year.
+A year later, Simon produced Black Mambazo's first U.S. release, Shaka Zulu, which won the Grammy Award for Best Traditional Folk Album in 1988.
+Since then, the group has received 15 Grammy Award Nominations and 3 Grammy Award wins, including 1 in 2009.
 The Graceland album not only propelled Mambazo into the spotlight, but paved the way for other South African acts (including Mahlathini and the Queens, Amaswazi Emvelo, Moses Mchunu, Ray Phiri and Stimela, The Mighty Soul beat and others) to become known worldwide as well.

 World in Union, the Ladysmith Black Mambazo record feat.
-P J Powers, became an international hit record in 1995.
+PJ Powers became an international hit record in 1995.
 It charted in the UK (no 47 on the singles charts).

 Johnny Clegg got his start in the 1970s playing Zulu-traditional music with Sipho Mchunu, and became prominent as the only major white musician playing traditional black music, achieving success in France as "Le Zoulou Blanc" (The White Zulu).
-The 1980s also saw a resurgence in rock and roll bands, among them The Helicopters, Petit Cheval, Sterling and Tellinger.
+The 1980s also saw a resurgence of rock and roll bands, including The Helicopters, Petit Cheval, Sterling, and Tellinger.

-Mango Groove has racked up a host of achievements throughout the years, and has firmly established itself as one of South Africa's most recognised and loved music icons.
-The group exploded into the national consciousness with the release of its 10 times Platinum debut album in 1989.
+Mango Groove has accrued numerous achievements over the years and has firmly established itself as one of South Africa's most recognised and loved music icons.
+The group gained national prominence with the release of its 10-times-platinum debut album in 1989.
 Taking SA music to the world: Amongst other things, this included Mango Groove being the only South African act invited to perform at the 1997 handover of Hong Kong to China, being the only South African act featured on The Freddie Mercury Tribute concert (broadcast to over a billion people), appearing in front of 200 000 people at the SOS Racisme concert in Paris and receiving 3 encores at the Montrieux Jazz Festival.